Basset Hound Breed Summary

 Laid-Back, Playful, Noble and Loyal

-They are very unique looking doggies often described as being large in body, with short, little legs!
+They are very unique looking and often described as being large in body, with short, little legs!
 However, they are very powerful looking, so it's no surprise they have a huge amount of stamina behind them when it comes to working out in the field.

 Fun Fact: The shape and size of a Basset Hound's ears help to bring scents and smells to their noses whilst they are tracking their prey!

 |Kennel Club Group

 |11 - 12 years

 |Males 30cm – 38cm, Females 28cm – 36cm

 |Males 25kg – 34kg, Females 20kg – 29kg

 |Short and Smooth with No Feathering At All

 |Lemon & White, Red & White, Tan & White, Tricolour

 |Entropion, Ectropion, Primary glaucoma (Poag), Invertebral disc disease, Elbow Dysplasia, Pachydermatitis, Bloat/gastric torsion

 In some parts of the country, Basset Hounds are still used for hunting game, but otherwise make great family pets.
 This is because of their laid-back attitude and the fact they love playing with kids!
-They are discussed as being 'noble' in appearance nut are far from it in personality, with their lovable, docile ways.
-Although not the smallest doggies, these guys still fancy themselves as lap dogs and will try their best to sit on yours!
-They also have an incredible sense of smell and it's believed the only dogs with better smelling capabilities are the bloodhound, they also gain weight very quickly – so it's probably best you hide your food in a very high place!
+They are discussed as being 'noble' in appearance but are far from it in personality, with their lovable, docile ways.
+Although not the smallest, these guys still fancy themselves as lap dogs and will try their best to sit on yours!
+They have an incredible sense of smell and it's believed the only dogs with better smelling capabilities are the bloodhound, they also gain weight very quickly – so it's probably best you hide your food in a very high place!